0xredg/sentia/README.md

 # SENTIA
 Sentia connects real, verified humans to tasks that AI can’t solve — and pays them instantly.

+Sentia turns human judgment into a fast, trusted workforce for AI teams: verified contributors complete lightweight tasks, earn in WLD, and build a reputation through reliability and streaks.
+The app is designed as a World Mini App, making identity verification and rewards feel native from the first tap.

 ## App preview

 <p>